 What can you expect this spring?

-In 2017, we sent two emails to observers with a reigstered cloned (Syringa x chinensis 'Red Rothomagensis') or common lilac (Syringa vulgaris) - one alerting them that their lilac should be leafing out in the next three days, and one alerting them that their lilac should bloom.
-Observers were asked to check their lilacs to see if the prediction was correct as soon after these emails as possible, and report their observations in Nature's Notebook.
+In 2018, we will send two emails to observers with a registered cloned (Syringa x chinensis 'Red Rothomagensis') or common lilac (Syringa vulgaris) - one alerting them that their lilac should be leafing out in the next three days, and one alerting them that their lilac should bloom.
+Observers are asked to check their lilacs to see if the prediction was correct as soon after these emails as possible and report their observations in Nature's Notebook.

 Why is this important?